MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ```

 These commands will automatically execute once a breakpoint is hit.
-What it does is print the instruction pointer of the current function and print out the 16 bytes of the stack pointer.
+What it does is print out the instruction pointer of the current function and print out the 16 bytes of the stack pointer.

-Rerun the program
+Rerun the program:

 ```
 (gdb) run